Ankur-singh/colab_everything/README.md

 `pip install colab-everything`

+## Introduction

+We cannot access the localhost on Google Colab, as we do on our local machine because Google Colab provides a VM(virtual machine).
+Hence, we will have to expose it to a public URL to access it.
+We can use [ngrok](https://ngrok.com/). **Ngrok** exposes local servers behind NATs and firewalls to the public internet over secure tunnels.

+This library hides away all the complexity and provides you simple interface to run your webapps on colab.
+The library can be used in the following scenario:
+- To test your web app before deploying it into production.
+- To share the app with peers, friends, and clients; so that they can use/test your app and provide feedbacks.

 ## How to use

 **Note:** The library is only responsible for port tunneling.
 So, you will have setup everything required to run your web app.
 For example; installing all the dependecies, setting up all the environment varibles, etc.